mcous/gonogo/README.md

 `validate: function = gng(schema: object|function, [options: object])`

-gonogo takes a schema object or validation function.
+`gonogo` takes a schema object or validation function.
 It returns a function that you may use to validate a target.
-If the schema is not valid, gonogo will throw.

-Given a validation function, the test target will be passed to the function and a true / false return value will determine if the target is valid.
+Given a validation function, the test target value will be passed to the function and a true / false return value will determine if the target is valid.
 Given a schema object, each key of the object should be a validation function.
 Those keys will be used to validate their corresponding values of the test target.

+If a validation function returns `false`, `gonogo` will throw.
+If a validation function return `true`, nothing will happen.

 Example with validation function: